vovij/vovij/README.md

 # Hi 👋,  I'm Volodymyr Drobot

-MSc Artificial Intelligence student at Imperial College London with a passion for building robust machine learning systems to solve complex problems.
+MSc Artificial Intelligence student at Imperial College London with a passion for building machine learning systems to solve complex problems.
 I have a background in Physics and Data Science and have learned to code mostly in my free time outside uni studies.

 - 🔭 **Currently:** Seeking AI Engineer & Quant internships for Summer 2026.
 - 💬 **You can ask me about:** Deep Learning, NLP, Computer Vision, and Quantitative Finance.